kuljinder77/Sell-it/README.md

 # Registered user via email and custom password from the app should be verified first to log into the app.

-# User can login using facebook and gmailid.
+# FB integration User can login using facebook and gmailid.

 #Splash screen